Introduction

 Stay Hydrated

-Stay hydrated by drinking plenty of water and eating water-rich foods such as cucumbers, oranges, and watermelon.
+Keep hydrated by drinking a lot of water and consuming water-filled drink like cucumbers, oranges and watermelon.

 Avoid Smoking and Excessive Alcohol